simonmichael/hledger/doc/PLAN-lots.md

 The `lots:` tag configures only the reduction *order*; the *scope* is always the posting's account.
 All methods are per-account.

-## Debugging aids for lot errors

-Currently, lot errors (e.g. "insufficient lots") abort processing and show minimal context.
-This makes it hard to diagnose why lot state diverged from expectations, especially in large real-world journals.

-### 1. Richer error messages (cheapest)
-In `selectLots`, when "insufficient lots" occurs, include the available lots in the error message: account, date, cost basis, and quantity for each.
-This immediately reveals if lots are on the wrong account or were unexpectedly consumed.

-### 2. Lenient mode (`--lots-lenient` or similar)
-Turn lot errors into warnings and continue processing.
-For "insufficient lots", consume what's available and flag the posting.
-This lets `print --lots` show output for the whole journal so users can spot where things went wrong visually.

-### 3. Lot state trace (debug level)
-Log lot state changes as transactions are processed using the existing `dbg`
-infrastructure: "acquired 0.02 BTC on x1", "transferred 0.02 BTC from x1 to x2",
-"disposed 0.01998945 BTC (global FIFO, consumed from x1:{...})".
-This pinpoints exactly which transaction consumed "missing" lots.

 ## Better detection of transfers with fees

 > It's common for a lot transfers to have a small disposal (or several) for fees, and these are not always recorded as matching posting pairs.
 Can you see a robust way we could detect these ?